julianstefinovic/DanceGPT2/README.md

 Welcome to DanceGPT2.

 This repository contains code for training a GPT-2 model to unconditionally generate dance music.
-By leveraging the high fidelity neural audio compression codec, EnCodec, audio is converted into a set of codes which are then fed to the GPT-2 Transformer.
+By leveraging the high fidelity neural audio compression codec, EnCodec, audio is converted into a set of codes which are then fed to the GPT-2 Decoder-only Transformer.
 After training, the model can create new dance music tracks.

 The model is also capable of generating longer examples as well as continuing existing music.